Cameron Mackintosh presents a star-studded production of Les Misérables – The Staged Concert at the Sondheim Theatre.

 Having served 17 years in prison for stealing a loaf of bread for his starving niece, a kindly Bishop inspires Valjean to begin a new life.

-Breaking parole, Valjean is hunted for decades by the ruthless policeman Javert.
+Breaking parole to start a new life, Valjean is hunted for decades by the ruthless policeman Javert.

 When Valjean agrees to care for factory worker Fantine’s young daughter, Cosette, their lives change forever.